lyds-jane/IA/a_planning.md

 Definition of the Problem
 ---
 Maggie Downer is creating an educational program to teach young people about FNAI culture in Canada.
 She is looking for a website that can both advertise and run the program.
-Additionally, since Ms. Downer is not finished developing the course, she wants to be able to edit and change the information on the website at any time after the development is complete.
+This means that there will be a public site that gives some basic information on the program, and then a login page where registered users can access the lesson content.
+Additionally, since Ms. Downer is not finished developing the course, she wants to be able to login as an administrator to edit and change the information on the website at any time after the development is complete.

 Rational for Proposed Solution
 --
 Since I will be creating a website, I will use a combination of HTML, CSS, and Javascript to fulfill my client's needs.
-In order to for the website to serve its dual purpose, I will create a webiste with two parts; a public site that has information about the program and contact information, and a login-protected site that has all of the course modules.
-In order to give the client the ability to continue editing the information after development, she will have an administrator's login that will let her add and change modules as necesssary.
+While there are other options like Flask programming available, these three languages are still fairly common and are important skills to learn.
+Furthermore, Flask uses many code libraries that makes it less secure.
+For now, I will host the site on a local server.
+This will let me perform alpha testing and give the user video updates of the product.
+However, as the client is in a different country, they will be unable to access it.
+Therefore, once the project is ready to be shown to the client, I will likely use a commercial server like Amazon Cloud because it is cheap and reliable and will let the user access the site from anywhere.

 Success Criteria
 --
-Since the client has no previous experience with website development; I decided to create two sets of success criteria.
-I created the main one for the client, that was more focused on user-based needs, and did not go in-depth into the computer science

 After discussing the product with the client over the phone, I developped the following success criteria:

-* The main site is public and accessible and will have the following pages:
-  * Description of the program (an outline of how the program works and what is included)
-  * About the program (history & inspiration)
-  * Contact us (the team behind the program, individual contact information, & a main contact box)
-  * Register (the opportunity to register for the program)
-* The main website will have a portal for registered students to login
+* The main website will let a student login to the private website with:
-* The private site will open on a seperate tab after logging in, and will have a member's view and an administrator's view (based on the login)
-  * The member's view will have the following:
     * The program's modules
     * A function showing how much progress they have completed
-  * The administrator's view will have:
+  * Administrator logins will take them to a seperate welcome page that lets them:
-    * The program's modules with the ability to edit and delete modules
+    * Edit and delete existing modules
-    * The ability to add modules that:
+    * Add new modules that:
-      * Contain a title, a brief description, and text
+      * Contain a title, a brief description, text, and confirmation questions
       * Have multiple steps and the ability to save progress at the end of a step
       * Can include photos and videos
       * Can include links
     * An option to edit the text and photos of the main website
-* The website works in its full capacity, all internal links and buttons function, and it is all laid out in a clear, comprehensive manner.